The Swan Archives

 Some images not loading?
 Try refreshing the page, but wait for all the images to load BEFORE clicking on any of the pop-up links.
 (Some browsers stop loading images as soon as you click on anything in the page.)

-All inquiries should be directed by email to archivist at swanarchives.org.
+Inquiries may be directed by email to archivist at swanarchives.org.
 The words "grand guignol" appear nowhere on this site.
-All website text, design, and coding is Copyright 2006-2008, Ari the Principal Archivist.
-No claim is made to the copyrighted works, trademarks or service marks of 20th Century Fox or A&M Records, and The Swan Archives is in no way affiliated with either company.
+All website text, design, and coding is Copyright 2006-2024, Ari the Principal Archivist.
+No claim is made to the copyrighted works, trademarks or service marks of Harbor Productions, 20th Century Fox or A&M Records, and The Swan Archives is in no way affiliated with any of these entities.

 Death Records